h8d13/Vase/vase_os/hade_box/README.md

 ### Modifications

 - Hybrid setup detection (common case of Nvidia-Intel) in `hardware.py` > VM Setups additional packages for QEMU/KVM
+- Fixed mesa errors running adwaita apps under VMs
 - Swap config inside disks to make possible swap on partition
-- Removed all BOOTLOADERS/HSM/LVM/FIDO2/LUKS2 logic >  Replaced by default: Grub > To be able to expand on snapper/timeshift features + Grub config
+- Removed all BOOTLOADERS/HSM/LVM/FIDO2/LUKS2 logic >  Replaced by default: Grub > To be able to expand on snapper/timeshift features + Grub config and people can do what they want after.
 - Stripped a lot of code for defaults to be simpler.
 And for display (translations, certain menus, etc)
 - Removed plugins for maintanability of installer code (scripts still available).
 - Logging inside dir > Auto-save/Load configs also inside dir.
 Utility `./clean_all` script.
 - Fixed a case where it would pick up on host fstab zram causing boot hangs. `genfstab {flags} -f {self.target} {self.target}` note the `-f` for filter.
 - Change `f'pacstrap -C /etc/pacman.conf -K {self.target} {" ".join(packages)} --needed --noconfirm'` note the `--needed` flag to prevent re-installs.
 - Change `arch-chroot {self.target} mkinitcpio {" ".join(flags)}')` to remove `peek_output=True` causing broken pipe errors.
 Comestic but important.
-- Added legacy swap types + Legacy x11 option
+- Added legacy swap types + Legacy x11 server options
 - Change certain OOO flow:
     - mount > format filesystem > create new paritions (swap) > set mirrors and base settings > base install > audio > video > KDE plasma > bootloader
     - /etc/environment variables > network manager > users > final tz, ntp, services, fstab
-- Removed pre-mounted options for true guided approach only
+- Added sof-firmware to base

 - The idea was to create a declerative flow that can be easy to reproduce/modify but also to benchmark from scratch each time and having hardware specific bootloader entries (and env vars) without having to think.